JetBrains/kotlin-web-site/docs/tutorials/command-line.md

 ---
 ### Downloading the compiler

 Every release ships with a standalone version of the compiler.
-We can download it from [GitHub Releases]({{site.data.releases.latest.url}}).
-Latest release is {{ site.data.last_version }}
+We can download it from [GitHub Releases]({{ site.data.releases.latest.url }}).
+Latest release is {{ site.data.releases.latest.version }}

 1. Unzip the standalone compiler into a directory and optionally add the bin folder to the system path.
 The bin folder contains four script files.

     * kotlinc-jvm: The Kotlin compiler and shell for targeting the JVM.
 For OSX and Linux users.
     * kotlinc-js: The Kotlin compiler and shell for targeting JavaScript.
 For OSX and Linux users.
     * kotlinc-jvm.bat: The Kotlin compiler and shell for targeting the JVM.
 For Windows users.
     * kotlinc-js.bat: The Kotlin compiler and shell for targeting JavaScript.
 For Windows users.

 Important: If running on OSX/Linux, please make sure you run *chmod* to give execute permissions to the scripts.